Bristol Myers is sued for refusing COVID-19 vaccine religious exemptions

 By Jonathan Stempel

-NEW YORK, Dec 1 (Reuters) - Bristol Myers Squibb Co BMY.N was sued on Wednesday by four employees who said the drugmaker has refused their requests for religious exemptions from getting COVID-19 vaccines, and threatened to fire them next Monday if they were not vaccinated.
+NEW YORK, Dec 1 (Reuters) - Bristol Myers Squibb Co BMY.N was sued on Wednesday by four employees who said the drugmaker refused to grant them religious exemptions from its COVID-19 vaccination requirement, and threatened to fire them on Dec.
+6 for remaining unvaccinated.

 The plaintiffs in the proposed class action filed in Manhattan federal court accused Bristol Myers of violating a federal civil rights law known as Title VII by "systematically manufacturing" reasons to refuse religious accommodations.

+The plaintiffs allege that Bristol Myers is concluding their politics is the real reason they won't be vaccinated, regardless of whether they have sincere religious beliefs that independently would justify exemptions.

-They said Bristol Myers is denying the sincerity of the religious beliefs of employees who express political beliefs about vaccines.
-The plaintiffs also said the company is ignoring sincere religious beliefs that are "inconvenient" to denial decisions, even as it accommodates employees with medical reasons not to be vaccinated.
+They also said the company is ignoring sincere religious beliefs that are "inconvenient" to denial decisions, even as it accommodates employees with medical reasons not to be vaccinated.

-New York-based Bristol Myers had no immediate comment, having yet to review the complaint.
+Bristol Myers said its priority during the pandemic has been the health and safety of communities, employees and patients.

+"Our policy that all eligible employees in (the) U.S. and Puerto Rico be vaccinated against COVID-19 is consistent with this safety priority," the New York-based company said in a statement.

-Wednesday's lawsuit came as the Biden administration pushes to require millions of American workers at large private employers to get vaccinated, a mandate also being challenged in court.
-Many health officials believe widespread vaccinations is the best way to help bring the COVID-19 pandemic under control.
+Wednesday's lawsuit came as the Biden administration seeks to require vaccinations for millions of workers at large private U.S. employers, a mandate is also being challenged in court.

+Many health officials consider widespread vaccinations the best way to help control the pandemic.

 The Bristol Myers plaintiffs, all with six-figure salaries, are Carrie Kefalas, a physician overseeing clinical trial risk management for drug development; biotechnologist John Lott; data integrity manager Jeremy Beer, and biologist Kamila Dubisz.

-They objected to the company requiring them to fill out "inquisitorial" questionnaires about their reasons for religious exemptions.
+They objected to the company requiring they fill out "inquisitorial" questionnaires about their reasons for religious exemptions.

-According to the complaint, Bristol Myers rejected Kefalas' request because it thought her beliefs were insincere and she might not accept mask-wearing or regular COVID-19 testing, and offered no reasons for the other rejections.
+The complaint said Bristol Myers rejected Kefalas' request because it thought her beliefs were insincere and she might not accept mask-wearing or regular COVID-19 testing.
+The company offered no reasons for the other rejections, the complaint said.

-Bristol Myers referred in Kefalas' rejection letter to several statements it said she made in public forums, including that the company's vaccine requirement was a "communist, unamerican practice [sic]."
+Bristol Myers referred in Kefalas' rejection letter to several statements it said she made publicly, including that its vaccine requirement was a "communist, unamerican practice [sic]."

 Bristol Myers ended 2020 with about 17,000 U.S. employees.